-This document is the ADACOM Certification Practice Statement for non-Qualified Certificates ("CPS").
-It states the practices that ADACOM certification authorities ("CAs") employ in providing certification services, other than Qualified Certification services, that include, but are not limited to, issuing, managing, revoking, and renewing certificates in accordance with the specific requirements of the VeriSign Trust Network Certificate Policies ("CP").
+This document is the ADACOM Certification Practice Statement ("CPS") for Non-Qualified Certificates ("Certificates").
+It states the practices that ADACOM as a Trusted Service Provider (TSP) employs in providing certification services for Certificates in accordance but not limited to the specific requirements of the DigiCert Certificate Policy ("CP") regarding Primary Certification Authorities.

-The CP is the principal statement of policy governing the VeriSign Trust Network (VTN).
-It establishes the business, legal, and technical requirements for approving, issuing, managing, using, revoking, and renewing, digital Certificates within the VTN and providing associated trust services.
-These requirements, called the "VTN Standards", protect the security and integrity of the VTN, apply to all VTN Participants, and thereby provide assurances of uniform trust throughout the VTN.
-More information concerning the VTN and VTN Standards is available in the CP.
+The CP is the principal statement of policy which defines the procedural and operational requirements that DigiCert requires entities to adhere to when issuing and managing digitally signed objects within DigiCert's PKI.
+It establishes the business, legal, and technical requirements for approving, issuing, managing, using, revoking, and renewing, digital Certificates within the DigiCert PKI and providing associated trust services.
+These requirements apply to all Certificate Authorities (CAs), Registration Authorities (RAs), Processing Centers, Affiliates, Subscribers, Relying Parties, and other PKI entities that interoperate with or within the DigiCert PKI, and thereby provide assurances of uniform trust throughout DigiCert's PKI.
+More information concerning the DigiCert PKI is available in the DigiCert CP.1